 If your initial claim and subsequent appeal hearing before the Administrative Law Judge are denied, there are other levels of appeal.

 - You may request an Appeals Council Review of any decision or dismissal of your case by the Administrative Law Judge.

 - If the Appeals Council chooses not to review your case or delivers another rejection, you may file a civil suit in Federal District Court.

 An SSDI Attorney Can Help You File Claims and Appeals

 Due to the complexity of the application process, first-time applications for SSDI may often be denied.
 Our experienced SSDI attorneys can help guide you through the appeals process to demonstrate that you satisfy the necessary requirements.
 This often means gathering additional medical records or testimonies regarding your disability.
 Contact our office to schedule a free consultation today.

-If you believe you have a legitimate disability claim or your initial claim has been denied, call SSDI Attorney Sam Earley at 770-881-7171 or complete our online contact form for a free consultation.
+If you believe you have a legitimate disability claim or your initial claim has been denied, call Georgia disability attorney Sam Earley at 770-881-7171 or complete our online contact form for a free consultation.
 We provide personal service to all our clients and genuinely enjoy serving the needs of people.